What is the Disaster Risk Insurance Platform?

 - Preparing and supporting clients with the key decisions regarding the legal, technical and financial requirements of a transaction

-The World Bank Treasury provides market-based insurance solutions to clients.
-It provides clients with liquidity after a pre-defined disaster event without increasing a client’s debt.
+The World Bank Treasury intermediates market-based insurance solutions for clients.
+These Solutions provideclients with liquidity after a disaster event with pre-defined characteristics. without increasing a client’s debt.
 A client’s only counterparty is the World Bank, which stands between clients and the markets.
 Any credit risk from market counterparties is retained and managed by the World Bank.

 The World Bank enters into an insurance or derivative agreement with clients, providing financial protection that fits within their legal and regulatory framework.
 The agreement guarantees clients a payout upon the occurrence of a pre-defined event.
 In exchange, clients agree to make insurance premium payments to the World Bank.